Charles-Michel de l'Épée

-Charles-Michel de l'Épée (/fr/; 24 November 1712 – 23 December 1789) was an 18th-century French Catholic priest and philanthropic educator who has become known as the "Father of the Deaf".
+Charles-Michel de l'Épée (/fr/; 24 November 1712 – 23 December 1789) was an 18th-century French Catholic priest and philanthropic educator who advocated for sign language as the preferred method of teaching deaf people, and has become known as the "Father of the Deaf".
 He founded the Institut National de Jeunes Sourds de Paris, the first public school for the deaf, in 1760.

 Overview

 Charles-Michel de l'Épée was born to a wealthy family in Versailles, the seat of political power in what was then the most powerful kingdom of Europe.
 He studied to be a Catholic priest.